m-pektas/m-pektas/README.md

 ## 📚 Learning

-Everythings about Deep Learning.
+Everythings about Machine Learning.
 Especially,  computer vision applications.

 ## 📫 How to reach me